CNES/DOI-server/server/src/site/markdown/architecture.md

 ### 1.4 Overview  <a name="overview"/>
 In order to fully document all the aspects of the architecture, the Software Architecture Document contains the following subsections.

-Section 2: describes the use of each view
+ - Section 2: describes the use of each view
-Section 3: describes the architectural goals and constraints of the system Section 4: describes the most important use-case realizations Section 5: describes logical view of the system including interface and operation definitions.
+ - Section 3: describes the architectural goals and constraints of the system
+ - Section 4: describes the most important use-case realizations
+ - Section 5: describes logical view of the system including interface and operation definitions.
-Section 6: describes the data view.
+ - Section 6: describes the data view.
-Section 7: describes how the system will be deployed.
+ - Section 7: describes how the system will be deployed.
-Section 8: describes the development and tests factors.
+ - Section 8: describes the development and tests factors.

-## 2. Architectural Representation  <a name="arch_rep">
+## 2. Architectural Representation  <a name="arch_rep"/>
 This document details the architecture using views.
 The views used to document the DOI-server system are:

 ### Use Case view